saharshleo/readmeTemplateEklavya20/README.md

 Refer this [documentation](https://link/to/report/)

 ### Tech Stack
 This section should list the technologies you used for this project.
-Leave any add-ons/plugins for the acknowledgements section.
+Leave any add-ons/plugins for the prerequisite section.
 Here are a few examples.
 * [Coppeliasim](https://www.coppeliarobotics.com/)
 * [OpenCV](https://opencv.org/)
 * [ROS](https://www.ros.org/)